Battery Acee |

 The island was originally the location of a CSA battery early in the Civil War.
 The Union established Wassaw Island Post after capturing Tybee Island.

 During the Spanish-American War an unnamed battery was located here on Cape Charlotte.
 The guns (two 4.7-inch) were removed in 1899 and transferred to Battery Backus at Fort Screven in 1900, and the island was then abandoned.
-The concrete ruins are now broken up in the surf.
+The concrete remnants are now located in the surf zone.
 Once referred to locally as Fort Morgan, the Georgia Dept. of Natural Resources officially named the site Battery Henry Sims Morgan in 2006.
-Boat access only.
+Public day-use visitation allowed, boat access only.

 North Coastal Georgia - page 1 | South Coastal Georgia - page 3 | Southern Georgia - page 4